How to challenge an international arrest warrant (red notices and diffusions)

 The second route to challenge the validity of a Red Notice

-The second approach to contest a Red Notice is under Article 83(2)(b) of the RPD.
-This stipulates that Red Notices “may be published only when sufficient judicial data has been provided,” including “a concise and clear description of the criminal activities,” “laws covering the offence,” “the maximum possible penalty,” and “a reference to a valid arrest warrant or judicial decision.”
+Another approach to contesting a Red Notice is under Article 83(2)(b) of the RPD.
+This article requires that Red Notices can only be published when sufficient judicial data is provided.
+This data includes a clear description of the criminal activities, the relevant laws, the maximum penalty, and a reference to a valid arrest warrant or judicial decision.

-Given the frequency of Red Notice requests INTERPOL receives, it is frequently worthwhile to ensure that INTERPOL has conducted the necessary in-depth inquiries into these levels.
-Explaining why the barrier may not have been fulfilled through submissions to INTERPOL is frequently a viable option.
-If it can be demonstrated that the thresholds are not fulfilled, there is a solid justification for removing the Red Notice.
+Given the high volume of Red Notice requests received by INTERPOL, it’s often worth ensuring that INTERPOL has conducted thorough investigations at these levels.
+Providing explanations to INTERPOL as to why these requirements may not have been met is a viable option.
+If it can be proven that the thresholds are not met, there are strong grounds for removing the Red Notice.

 The third method for contesting the legitimacy of a Red Notice